giantjeaks/Datastructure-and-Algorithm/README.md

-# Queue and Priority Queue
+# Queue and Priority Queue :necktie:
     - Similar to stack but do a first in first out.

 - print => (Array) Print out a collection Queue